Unity-Technologies/com.unity.multiplayer.docs/docs/basics/scenemanagement/custom-management.md

 Scene Event Synchronizing     | Yes      | No
-In-Scene Network Prefab Synchronizing | Yes      | Yes In-Scene NetworkObject Synchronizing  | Yes      | No Auto Scene Migration Synchonizing    | Yes      | No
+In-Scene Network Prefab Synchronizing | Yes      | Yes In-Scene NetworkObject Synchronizing  | Yes      | No Auto Scene Migration Synchronizing    | Yes      | No

 #### Scene Event Synchronizing
 When integrated scene management is enabled, scene-related events are automatically synchronized for you.
 When integrated scene management is disabled, you need to handle the synchronization of scenes yourself.